Skip to main content

 Here is what you need to know about the candidates and the fight between them.

-News 6 has reached out to both Baker and Jordan since June but neither candidate has responded to them.
+News 6 has reached out to both Baker and Jordan since June but only Baker has responded.
 What follows comes from campaign websites, news releases and court documents.

 [RELATED: Here’s what you’ll see on the ballot in Lake County for the Nov.
 5 election]